 The world changes.
 People change.
 Technology, tastes and times change.
-If you want your company to have any staying power, you must regularly re-evaluate and, if necessary, tweak your brand in order to ride these waves of change and keep your brand identity above water.
+If you want your company to have any staying power, you must regularly re-evaluate and, if necessary, tweak your branding strategy in order to ride these waves of change and keep your brand identity above water.

 To effectively evaluate your brand in the marketplace, look at how your company is perceived from both the inside (as an employee) and the outside (as a customer).
 Your brand needs to keep up with the times if you want it to keep up with your customers.